Carpet-DeFi/carpet-defi-docs/docs/protocol/whitepaper.md

 ### Depegging of stablecoins

 Carpet DeFi trusts in the value of certain stablecoins.
 We spread risk by using multiple stablecoins instead of just one, but the depegging of even one can do a lot to our treasury.
 We carefully choose these stablecoins, though, and even though depegging happens, it is often only a momentary issue that quickly gets resolved.

 Also please note that the BT does not loop its investments and does not borrow against assets, so a momentary drop in a stablecoin will not liquidate any of the BT investments.

+#### Deposit restrictions on depegging

+In the future, we will support multiple stablecoins in our treasury, allowing users to deposit one token and withdraw another, taking a 9.75% fee if doing so (assuming flat fees of 5% on swap).

+However, this opens up the possibility of stablecoin arbitrage.
+Assuming one stablecoin depegs drastically, an arbitrageur may purchase and deposit this stablecoin (which we will call X) and withdraw Y, making a profit while draining away Y from the Backing Treasury.

+This increases the risk massively for the Backing Treasury, as if only one stablecoin depegs severely, all the other stablecoin pools in the BT are at risk of being drained.

+Our goals in the event of a depegging are to:

+- Minimize damage to investor holdings
+- Stay liquid for withdrawals

+We do this by restricting purchases with a particular stablecoin when the price of that stable is below 0.95 USDC.
+This is done on-trade, and the price is pulled directly from a DEX rather than a TWAP oracle as we do not believe there is any way for a malicious actor to profit by moving the price of X upwards to bypass this sanity check, depositing X (taking a fee), then withdrawing Y.

 ### Wallet Hack or Scam